Getting Started

 Authorization: Basic dG9wc2VjcmV0OjEyMzQ=

-3. Include the encoded string in your HTTP request header:
+3. Incorporate the output into your HTTP request header as:

 Authenticate Request